 8. Flatter Your Body Type

 Clothing looks best when it fits properly and accentuates your assets.
-"When selecting outfits for clients, I first and foremost pay attention to their body type," says Jenni Martini, a stylist at Bungalow Clothing.
-"Then I check their questionnaire to figure out what areas of their body they like to accentuate."
+"When selecting outfits for clients, I first and foremost pay attention to their body type," says Jenni Martini, a stylist at Bungalow Clothing in Las Vegas.
+"Then I [ask] what areas of their body they like to accentuate."
 Check out her go-to tips below:

 Pear-Shaped: To show off your curves, focus on cinching the waist with an A-line silhouette that flares at the bottom.